eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ![let's play a game](/assets/img/playagame.gif)

 Let's suppose you are an average tired voter.
-You see a crowded field of candidates, and you don't have the time or energy to properly rank all of them, let alone calculate the optimal strategy based on viability and polling.
+You see a crowded field of candidates (the current California Governor's race has [61 candidates on the ballot](https://elections.cdn.sos.ca.gov/statewide-elections/2026-primary/cert-list-candidates.pdf)), and you don't have the time or energy to properly rank all of them, let alone calculate the optimal strategy based on viability and polling.
 You just know that you like some of them, and you don't like the others.
 You have a choice to simplify the election into a kind of "game" as follows:

 > If you only care about electing *any* "acceptable" candidate, however you define that, then you are adopting a dichotomous preference structure.
 You are saying, "I don't care which of these candidates wins, as long as it's not one of those other candidates."

+We can call this a **dichotomous goal**.

 Under such a goal, you are in the dichotomous domain where Approval is strategyproof.
 You can just approve of all the candidates you find acceptable, and that's that.

-Case closed.
+Looking back at Example \ref{strategy-not-proof}, we can consider the two dichotomous goals:

+- If your only acceptable candidate is $A$, then there's no reason to approve $B$.
+- If your dichotomous goal includes both $A$ and $B$ as acceptable candidates, then you should approve both.

 Except, not so fast.
 There are a couple of wrinkles to consider here.
+If your dichotomous goal is $A$ only, then in Scenario 2, you waste your vote on a nonviable candidate and allow a 50% chance to elect your least favorite.
+And if your dichotomous goal includes both $A$ and $B$, then you might fail to break a tie for your favorite $A$.

+The latter is a little less problematic, since if you define both $A$ and $B$ as acceptable, then you still have a 100% chance to elect an acceptable candidate.
+However, there is still room for strategic optimization, because both of the above scenarios failed to account for viability.

 ### Where to draw the line

-We have not escaped strategy entirely, however.
-Because how do you decide where to draw the line?
+We have not escaped strategy with the dichotomous goal.
+Because it's very prudent to consider the viability of your acceptable candidates.
 If the only candidates you find "acceptable" are completely nonviable, then this isn't exactly a particularly compelling strategy, especially if you could actually affect the outcome by expanding your definition of "acceptable" to include some more viable candidates.

-Laslier's leader rule <d-cite key="laslier2009leaderRule"></d-cite> is an excellent strategy which tells you to draw the line directly above or below the expected winner of the election (based on polling and your opinion on the expected runner-up).
+Laslier's leader rule is one such strategy to prudently draw the line of acceptability <d-cite key="laslier2009leaderRule"></d-cite>, but that is for another post.

 However, if you feel, deep in your heart, that you can only stand to approve some candidates, viable or not, then Approval allows you to express this honestly and without judgment.
+And the system [will not betray you for that choice (see the appendix)](#ballot-level-strategyproofness){:target="_blank"}.

+This is, however, a point in favor of Approval with a top two runoff.
+Even if a voter fails to contribute to the outcome by not distinguishing between the frontrunners, the runoff ensures that all voters have a chance to influence the outcome, even if their initial ballot failed to distinguish between the two most viable candidates.
+Despite the theoretical results that Approval with a runoff is more strategic and less sincere in theory with perfect knowledge <d-cite key="fishburnBrams1981runoff"></d-cite>, there are strong arguments that a runoff allows voters to feel safer being more generous with their approvals since they always have the runoff in case they accidentally waste their votes.

 ### Genuinely Dichotomous Preferences

-The truth is that, despite the fact that we *could* ask voters to rank candidates, many genuinely find dichotomous or binary "yes/no" as more natural.
+The truth is that, despite the fact that we *could* ask voters to rank candidates and distinguish between the candidates they like or don't like, many genuinely find dichotomous or binary "yes/no" as more natural.

 "Vote blue no matter who" is a dichotomous preference structure.
 Any voter who would readily approve every single name with an "R" next to it, and disapprove of everyone else is also acting as if they have dichotomous preferences.
+Single issue voters act dichotomously as well.

-In a less partisan flavor, many voters naturally and easily can categorize candidates into "acceptable" and "unacceptable" buckets, without much thought or effort.
+Many voters naturally and easily can categorize candidates into "acceptable" and "unacceptable" buckets, without much thought or effort.
 I would also argue that [compromise](../why-condorcet/){:target="_blank"} and consent are inherently binary concepts.

-I look at this as something simpler.
+I look at this all as something simpler.
 Approval voting is the natural language of compromise.
 From this perspective, every voter tells the system who they find "acceptable", and the candidate who has earned consent for their support from the largest group has earned the right to be called the consensus choice.

 ## Conclusion